 If you pick almond milk, you can even go as large as Venti and come in under budget.
 A Venti Iced Caffe Latte with Almond Milk is 78 calories – the Tall has just 54.

-A Tall Coffee Latte with soya milk, Coconut Milk or Original Nut Milk also come in under 100 cals.
+A Tall Coffee Latte with soya milk, Coconut Milk or Semi-Skimmed Milk also come in under 100 cals.

 Soya, Original Nut Milk and Coconut milk are also okay.